rajkumar963/Birthday-Card/README.md

 ## Birthday - Card Project:--
-This project was created from local system. created by Rajkumar saw
+This is my first project  created from local system. created by Rajkumar saw